YardenAronson/DevOps_final_project/README.md

 ### Final Results
-To test your Auto Scaling use:
+To test your Auto Scaling connect to your ec2 and use:
 ```
 sudo apt-get install stress-ng